IBM/IBMDeveloper-recipes/multiple-jumphosts-in-ansible-tower-part-1/index.md

 ![](images/Screen-Shot-2020-06-28-at-4.57.53-PM.png)

-When you run the job, you see the echo Hello `hostname` command being invoked via the jumphost in the log output on Tower with Verbosity 3.
-The output shows a single ProxyCommand with the jumphost credential ec2-user\@ec2-52-201-237-93.compute-1.amazonaws.com and connecting to the host aakrhel001.yellowykt.com
+When you run the job, you see the echo Hello \`hostname\` command being invoked via the jumphost in the log output on Tower with Verbosity 3.
+The output shows a single ProxyCommand with the jumphost credential `ec2-user@ec2-52-201-237-93.compute-1.amazonaws.com` and connecting to the host aakrhel001.yellowykt.com

 ![](images/Screen-Shot-2020-06-28-at-4.57.10-PM.png)